viamrobotics/docs/docs/use-cases/develop-app.md

 ## Run your code

-There are three different ways you can run code to control your machine:
+There are two different ways you can run code to control your machine:

 {{< table >}}
 {{% tablestep link="/sdks/#run-code" %}}